-OPTIONAL - Use if the permittee is using a CO CEMS to demonstrate compliance with the CO emission limit.
+OPTIONAL - Use if the permittee is using an CO CEMS to demonstrate compliance with the CO emission limit.
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-3. The permittee must install, certify, operate, and maintain continuous emission monitoring systems for CO and oxygen (O2) (or carbon dioxide (CO2)) in a satisfactory manner device(s) to monitor and record the output of the system.
+3. The permittee must install, operate, and maintain in a satisfactory manner device(s) to monitor and record the CO and oxygen (or carbon dioxide) content of the exhaust gas on a continuous basis.
 The monitor shall be operated in accordance with 40 CFR Part 60, Appendix B, 40 CFR Part 75 (if a CO2 analyzer is used), and the site-specific monitoring plan.
-The methodology used to calculate the CO emissions and the methodology used to account for any CO2 being added to or removed from the emissions gas stream shall be detailed and approved in the site-specific monitoring plan developed according to 40 CFR 63.7505(d).
-(40 CFR 63.7505(d), 40 CFR 63.7525(a), 40 CFR 63.7540(a)(8)) {Delete this UAR if they are not complying with the alternative CO emission limit}
+(40 CFR 63.7505(d), 40 CFR 63.7525(a), 40 CFR 63.7540(a)(8))

-CHOOSE THE APPROPRIATE PM MONITORING OPTION(S) IF NOT USING STACK TESTING TO COMPLY

-OPTIONAL - Use only if the boiler or process heater has an average annual heat input rate greater than 250 MMBTU per hour from solid fossil fuel and the permittee demonstrates compliance with the PM limit instead of the alternative TSM limit and are using PM CPMS.
+CHOOSE THE APPROPRIATE PM MONITORING OPTION(S) IF NOT USING STACK TESTING TO COMPLY OPTIONAL - Use only if the boiler or process heater has an average annual heat input rate greater than 250 MMBTU per hour from solid fossil fuel and the permittee demonstrates compliance with the PM limit instead of the alternative TSM limit and are using PM CPMS.
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-4. The permittee must install, maintain, and operate a PM CPMS monitoring emissions discharged to the atmosphere and record the output of the system according to the procedures in the approved site-specific monitoring plan and in accordance with 40 CFR 63.7525(b)(1) through (4).
+4. The permittee must install, certify, maintain, and operate a PM CPMS monitoring emissions discharged to the atmosphere and record the output of the system according to the procedures in the approved site-specific monitoring plan and in accordance with 40 CFR 63.7525(b)(1) through (4).
 (40 CFR 63.7525(b))